andis-spr/fzf-bookmarks/README.md

 ## Features

 - Type and select multiple bookmarks for opening them the web browser.
-- All plaintext!
-Manage bookmarks via your favorite text editor and version control.
+- Manage bookmarks via your favorite text editor and version control.
-- Runs the same in Unix-like system & Windows command-line interfaces.
+- Runs the same on Unix-like systems & Windows command-line interfaces.

 ## `bookmarks.txt`